coelacant1/coelacant1.github.io/index.md

 # Welcome to my site with pink fluffy dragons! <a href="./"><i class="fa fa-solid fa-dragon fa-2x"></i></a>

 If you have Protogen related questions you are in the right spot, check out some of the links at the top of the page!
-Also, feel free to join my [Discord server to work with other Protogen makers to help each other out.](https://discord.com/invite/YwaWnhJ)
+Also, feel free to join my <a href="https://www.discord.gg/YwaWnhJ" title="Discord"><i class="fa fa-brands fa-discord" aria-hidden="true"></i></a> [Discord server to work with other Protogen makers to help each other out.](https://discord.com/invite/YwaWnhJ)

 # What I do!
 If you are here and not sure why, here is a quick demo of what I make: